Instructions for operation

 4. Task Recording:

 a).
-If the inspection task is not associated with a scenario or other resources, or if you are already awfully familiar with this task, you can directly record the task and mark the device’s status.
+If the inspection task is not associated with a scenario or other resources, or if you are already awfully familiar with this task, you can directly record the task and mark the equipment’s status.

 b).
 If the inspection task is associated with resources such as photos, videos, and PDFs, you can click to view the resource, follow the instructions for this step, and record it.